 Now that you’re more familiar with dissociation and how to deal with dissociation, you may want to consider the benefits of speaking with a professional for help.

-There are many different reasons people experience dissociation, so it’s always best to seek professional help.
-A professional will provide an evaluation, which acts as a start point.
-This will provide a clear path forward based on your unique experience and what may have caused dissociation.
+People experience dissociation for many different reasons, so it’s always best to seek professional help.
+A professional will provide an evaluation, which acts as a starting point.
+This will provide a clear path based on your unique experience and what may have caused dissociation.

 - Tracy N. Dissociative Identity Disorder (DID) Statistics and Facts | HealthyPlace.
 Published January 12, 2022.
 Accessed October 9, 2022. https://www.healthyplace.com/abuse/dissociative-identity-disorder/dissociative-identity-disorder-did-statistics-and-facts

 - Mayo Clinic.
 Depersonalization-derealization disorder – Symptoms and causes.
 Mayo Clinic.
 Published May 16, 2017.
 Accessed October 9, 2022. https://www.mayoclinic.org/diseases-conditions/depersonalization-derealization-disorder/symptoms-causes/syc-20352911

 - Cleveland Clinic.
 Dissociative Amnesia: Symptoms, Causes, Management & Treatment.
 Cleveland Clinic.
 Published November 23, 2020.
 Accessed October 9, 2022. https://my.clevelandclinic.org/health/diseases/9789-dissociative-amnesia